-Tidbit Tuesday: Mysterious Curve 8350i software update; new text message recordAaron Baker - Director, Content and Partnerships
+Tidbit Tuesday: Mysterious Curve 8350i software update; new text message recordAaron Baker - Member

 Since we can’t actively cover every news article that breaks (as much as we would love to), PhoneDog compiles various news announcements and press releases that have been published throughout the week and places them in one easy to read article known as "Tidbit Tuesday."
 Enjoy!